Overview

 Submit request for leave

-Submit your leave of absence request via HR Umbrella, using your personal email address.
-Once submitted, your leave specialist will partner with you to confirm your eligibility under the Family Medical Leave Act (FMLA).
+Submit your leave of absence request with Sedgwick using your personal email address.
+Once submitted, Sedgwick will partner with you to:

-• Review your options for pay with your leave specialist.
+- Review your options for pay with Sedgwick

-• If you are on unpaid status, personal payments will need to be submitted to continue your benefits coverage.
-You will receive a Benefits Billing Election Form from the Leave Management team.
+- If you are on unpaid status, personal payments will need to be submitted to continue your benefits coverage.
+You will receive a Benefits Billing Election Form to complete and submit.

 Step4